 How to Find a New Church

-When you question a church, it is also important to examine yourself, to determine if you are being overly sensitive or perhaps, the Lord has touched on some areas of your life that need to change.
-Are you being resistant to His correction?
-Resist the belief that no church is right, or that everyone is a hypocrite.
-The enemy will use these discouragements in church, to turn away from the Lord.
+When you question a church, it is also important to examine yourself to determine if you are being overly sensitive or perhaps, the Lord has touched on some areas of your life that need to change.
+Are you resistant to His correction?
+Resist the belief that no church is right or that everyone is a hypocrite.
+The enemy will use these discouragements in the church to turn away from the Lord.

 What to Look for in a Ministry

-The Church is a place to learn the Word of God, receive healing, deliverance, and to develop men and woman for the work of the ministry.
-God has put in the body, the tools to teach and prepare each believer for the work that God has given them to do.
-The people of God do not belong to the pastors, they belong to God.
+The Church is a place to learn the Word of God, receive healing, deliverance, and develop men and women for the ministry’s work.
+God has put in the body the tools to teach and prepare each believer for the work that God has given them to do.
+The people of God do not belong to the pastors.
+They belong to God.

 - Is the teaching sound and biblical?